The Best and Creamiest Loaded Baked Potato Soup

 STEP 4 | Melt in the cheese

 Reduce the heat to a low simmer.
-Add a handful of shreds at a time, stirring constantly to help them melt evenly into the pot.
+Add a handful of shredded sharp cheddar cheese at a time, stirring constantly to help it melt evenly into the pot.

 stirring crumbled bacon into a pot of loaded potato soup.